Michael Whittle

 The last decade of brain research has revealed more about the human brain than all the years of prior research combined.
 The number of neurons devoted entirely to visual processing is now estimated to be in their hundreds of millions, taking up about 30% of the whole cortex, as compared with 8% for touch and only 3% for hearing.
 Each of the two optic nerves that carry signals from the retina to the brain consists of a million fibers, whereas each auditory nerve carries a mere 30,000.

-Figure 5 below is a simplified anatomical diagram showing the path of the optic nerves, and how data from the various quadrants of the visual field gets divided up enroute to the visual cortex at the back of the brain.
+Figure 9 below is a simplified anatomical diagram showing the various routes the optic nerves, and how data from the various quadrants of the visual field gets divided up en-route to the visual cortex at the back of the brain.

-Figure 6 shows the results of a 1988 experiment to study how decoded visual images are both inverted and distorted during processing by the visual cortex.
-The external, striped target on the left maps directly on to the internal, organic material of the brain on the right.
+When the visual cortex of the Macaque was removed and simply pressed on to a radio-sensitive plate, enough to the radioactive marker had became most concentrated in the most active cells to leave a trace on the plate.
+The external, striped target on the left was shown to map directly on to the internal, organic material of the brain on the right.
 Point F represents data captured by a small area of incredibly highly sensitive retina known as the Fovea, where detail is at its highest.

-It's probably worth repeating - what you're looking in figure 6 is an actual metabolic imprint of the external environment on to the structure of the brain at the cellular level, half to the left and half to the right, and the fascinating details of just how this image was created are included in the footnotes below as note 4 (4).
+It's probably worth repeating - what you're looking in figure 10 is an actual metabolic imprint of the external environment being mapped on to the structure of the brain at the cellular level, half to the left and half to the right.
+More details of how this image was created are included in the footnotes below as note 4 (4).

 Original paper: Tootell RB, Switkes E, Silverman MS, Hamilton SL (1988) Functional anatomy of macaque striate cortex.
 II.
 Retinotopic organization.
 J Neurosci 8:1531–1568.
 Abstract/FREE Full Text: Google Scholar

-Finally, figures 7a and b present hypothetical examples of how complex, real world images are believed to be processed and mapped out within the structures of the brain as 'Retinotopic Representations'.
-Visual data from the tiny foveal region is given maximum priority over that collected from the rest of the retina, with approximately half of the nerve fibers in the optic nerve carrying information from the fovea alone, while the remaining half carrying information from the rest of the retina.
+Figures 12a and b present hypothetical examples of how complex, real world images are believed to be processed and mapped out within the structures of the brain as 'Retinotopic Representations' in the 2 lobes of the visual cortex at the back of the brain.

-Figures 7a, b: Diagrammatic representations of decoded visual images as
+Figures 12a, b: Diagrammatic representations of decoded visual images as

 divided, inverted and distorted with in the visual cortex, from Frisby & Stone (2010), p.
 6.